Understanding your rights is the first step to protecting them.

 The ACLU of Alaska often provides 'Know Your Rights' trainings in-person and virtually to members of the community on various topics.
 See our upcoming events and trainings here.

-If you'd like to request a 'Know Your Rights' presentation by an ACLU of Alaska attorney, please submit an inquiry to our team here.
+If you'd like to request a 'Know Your Rights' presentation by an ACLU of Alaska attorney, please fill out this form.